Want to learn new ways to make extra money?

 Qapital is a powerful, but potentially complicated tool.
 Here are some of the most frequently asked questions about the service.

 No, Qapital does not work with prepaid debit cards.
 You must have a debit card from a U.S.-based bank in order to use Qapital’s service.

 How does Qapital make money?

-Qapital takes the money in your Qapital account and deposits it to banks in the United States, earning interest on the money it deposits.
+In addition to the monthly fees, Qapital takes the money in your Qapital account and deposits it to banks in the United States, earning interest on the money it deposits.
 It takes some of this interest to cover operating costs.
-There are no fees to use Qapital.

 Who Should Use Qapital?